BT-rmartin/odoo-pre-commit-hooks/README.md

 # odoo-pre-commit-hooks

-OCA's custom pre-commit hooks for Odoo modules
+OCA's custom pre-commit hooks for the Odoo modules

 # Installation